Oxford-Bee-Ops/expidite/README.md

 You will need:
 - a Raspberry Pi SBC and some sensors!
 - a GitHub account to store your *fleet* configuration and any custom code you choose to write
-- an Azure account for storage of your sensor output
+- an Azure blobstore account for storage of your sensor output
 - some basic experience with Python coding

 ### USER FLOW - INITIAL SETUP
-The following steps enable you to run the default example sensor on your RPi.
+The following steps enable you to run the default example sensor on your RPI.
 Do this first to prove that your cloud storage config is working and to learn the basics.
 Then you can move on to defining your actual experimental setup!

-- Physically build your Raspberry Pi and attach your chosen sensors.
+- Physically build your RPI and attach your chosen sensors.
 - Get an SD card with the Raspberry Pi OS.
 If you use Raspberry Pi Imager, enabling SSH access and including default Wifi config will make your life easier.
-- Install the SD card and power up your Pi.
+- Install the SD card and power up your RPI.
 - Copy the **keys.env** and **system.cfg** files from the expidite repo `/src/example` folder to your own computer / dev environment / git project.
 - Edit **keys.env**:
     - Set `cloud_storage_key` to the Shared Access Signature for your Azure Storage accounts (see explanatory notes in keys.env).
     - For security reasons, do **not** check your keys.env into Git.
-- Log in to your RPi:
+- Log in to your RPI:
     - create an **.expidite** folder in your user home directory
         - `mkdir ~/.expidite`
     - copy your **keys.env** and **system.cfg** to the .expidite folder
     - copy the **rpi_installer.sh** files from `/src/expidite_rpi/scripts` to the .expidite folder
     - run the rpi_installer.sh script:
         - `cd ~/.expidite &&  dos2unix *.sh && chmod +x *.sh && ./rpi_installer.sh`
-        - this will take a few minutes as it creates a virtual environment, updates to the latest OS packages, installs Expidite's RpiCore and its dependencies, and sets up the RPi ready for use as a sensor.
+        - this will take a few minutes as it creates a virtual environment, updates to the latest OS packages, installs Expidite's RpiCore and its dependencies, and sets up the RPI ready for use as a sensor.
     - once RpiCore is installed, you can test it using either:
         - CLI at a shell prompt:
             - `bcli`
+            - Option `2.
+View Status`
         - In Python:
             - `python`
             - `from rpi_core import RpiCore`